 ..."I would like to learn how to provide good care for my daughter..."

-and capacities in our village, through the resource map exercise, which we done
+This morning I already learned more about resources and capacities in our village, through the resource map exercise, which we done together with ADRA team.

 Thanks to ADRA, I am now will be able to have better income through my farming and be able to provide a good care for my family.
 It is expensive to buy school materials and books for school.
 I hope, that project will help our family to have a better income.
 It will help us not only have good meals, but also provide education and school equipment for our daughter!”